Geosyntec/pygridtools/README.rst

 Source code and Issue Tracker
 ------------------------------

-The source code is available on Github, `Geosyntec/pygridtools <https://github.com/Geosyntec/pygridtools/>`_ Please report bugs, issues, and ideas there.
+The source code is available on Github at `Geosyntec/pygridtools <https://github.com/Geosyntec/pygridtools/>`_.

+Please report bugs, issues, and ideas there.

 Contributing